 12. Relax at the beach

 Outdoor activities for your toddler don’t need to be stressful or intricate to be fun.
-Use these ideas as a starting point for a spring and summer full of bonding and sunshine with your little one.
+Use these ideas as a starting point for a summer full of bonding and sunshine with your little one.